James Straub is an independent art historian living in Grand Rapids, Michigan, Mathias Altens

 The paintings in this catalogue have been dated in two ways.
 First, Alten frequently inscribed dates

-about 1921.
 After that year, with the exception of portraits, he rarely dated his work.
-The thought
+The thought has been that

 Although the elimination of dates on his canvases probably helped with sales, it has caused problems

 This has lead to a second, albeit somewhat of a subordinate, method of determining the genesis of

 a work, and that has been through a